-Although anxiety is an understandable byproduct in a world living with the coronavirus pandemic for more than a year, as well as other global disasters, some United Methodist pastors say it’s possible to limit or eliminate the fear and worry that threaten many.
+Although anxiety is an understandable byproduct in a world that has been living with the coronavirus pandemic for more than a year, as well as other global disasters, some United Methodist pastors say it’s possible to limit or eliminate the fear and worry that threaten many.

 “People think peace is when all things get resolved,” Stephens comments.
 “That’s not what peace is.
 If you’re just talking about the circumstances changing, then that’s relief.
 Peace is a state of being and only God can give peace.”

 So, where does that process begin and how?
 Scripture tells us, in the second part of verse 6, “…by prayer and petition, with thanksgiving, present your requests to God.”

 “I think Paul is giving us a prescription for taking the worry and getting us to the peace, the oneness and the unity with God,” Stephens teaches.

 When Stephens talks to his congregation about prayer, he usually directs them to a couple of types of praying: centering prayer, which can involve praying Scripture (also called Lectio Divina); and contemplative prayer, which involves sitting and listening to God.